enzzc/lu.sagebl.eu/README.md

 # lu.sagebl.eu: source and generator

-This repos contains the source code of the website, as well as the _ad hoc_ static website generator.
+This repository contains the source code of the website, as well as the _ad hoc_ static website generator.
 This static website generator is a bit special.